Tessa Donovan

 Overview

 Tessa has a broad practice in general crime, prosecuting and defending in cases involving violence, drug-related crime, weapon possession, and sexual offences.
+In June 2024 was named Times Lawyer of the Week after prosecuting a defendant who had attacked a sitting Judge during Family Court proceedings.

-Prior to commencing pupillage, Tessa worked as a Lawyer at the Law Commission of England and Wales, leading the project which focused on reform of Part 2 of the Proceeds of Crime Act 2002, known as the ‘Confiscation Regime’.
+Prior to joining Chambers, Tessa worked as a Lawyer at the Law Commission of England and Wales, leading the project which focused on reform of Part 2 of the Proceeds of Crime Act 2002, known as the ‘Confiscation Regime’.
 The final report makes over 100 recommendations for reform.
 Tessa also contributed to the Law Commission’s Evidence in Sexual Offence Prosecutions and Sentencing projects, the latter of which led to the enactment of the Sentencing Act 2020.

 Alongside her work at the Law Commission, Tessa assisted in the production of training materials for the United Nations on the subject of Confiscation and has written for the Criminal Law Review on the subject of Confiscation.